 Because you’re not thinking about averages.
 You’re thinking about this pregnancy.

-Brown discharge at 4–8 weeks of pregnancy is often old blood leaving the uterus slowly.
-Light spotting without heavy bleeding or severe pain is common in early pregnancy, but increasing bleeding, severe abdominal pain, or one-sided pain should always be assessed as it could be a sign of something more serious, including miscarriage.
-If you are ever in any doubt, seek medical opinion.
+Brown spotting at 4–8 weeks is often old blood leaving the uterus.
+Light spotting without increasing bleeding or significant pain is common, but heavier bleeding, strong pain, or one-sided pain should always be assessed.

 What brown spotting or discharge actually means in early pregnancy

-Brown discharge is usually blood that has been sitting inside the uterus or vagina for a little while before leaving the body.
+Brown spotting, or discharge is usually blood that has been sitting inside the uterus or vagina for a little while before leaving the body.

 When bleeding happens quickly, it appears bright red because it exits the body immediately.